sfg-taxonpages/orthoptera/pages/about.md

   - Review the information shown for the group and note any problems.
   - Either edit the database over the Internet to fix any problems, or else communicate the problems to Maria Marta Cigliano.
 Changes to the database should conform to the editorial policy.
   - Develop new information such as interactive keys.
 There are many useful ways the project could be expanded.
 This final level of participation requires some knowledge of computer programming and a serious time commitment.
 Contact Maria Marta Cigliano if you are interested.

-### Editorial policy

-The classification and nomenclature of the database reflect the most recent published information.
-If a change in classification depends on subjective judgment, and the matter is of sufficient interest that conflicting opinions are likely to be published; then the authors may delay entering the change until a predominant opinion emerges from multiple authors.
-Controversial issues are resolved by the OSF Governance Committee.
-However, each conflicting citation is entered with a note giving the opinion of that author.

 ## History